 He had gained 32 acres of former bog plus 20 along the river banks and 6 acres reserved for pasture.
 Many trees had been planted.
 His navigable lines encompassed 31 acres and he had a mill and a bleaching green.

-I would be glad to hear from anyone who can provide more information about the Monivea navigations, past or present.
+I wrote that I would be glad to hear from anyone who can provide more information about the Monivea navigations, past or present.